parikhshiv/Chess---Includes-Computer-Player-AI/README.md

 ![ScreenShot](/images/preview.png)

-## Aggressiv Computer AI
+## Aggressive Computer AI

-Computer Player finds most aggressive possible move to make (move that will result in one of its pieces being closest to the opponent's king):
+Computer Player finds most "aggressive" possible move to make (move that will result in one of its pieces being closest to the opponent's king):

 ```
 def select_best_move(movable_pieces, opponents_king)